© 2026 SimplyTrust Software Inc.

 If you own property in your former state, you may face probate in multiple jurisdictions unless proper planning is done.

-Consider whether out-of-state agents can effectively serve.
+Out-of-state agents may face limitations.
 Some states have restrictions on out-of-state trustees.

 Review your trust for state-specific provisions

-Create a Healthcare Power of Attorney that meets your new state's requirements
+Create a Healthcare Power of Attorney for your new state

-Create a Financial Power of Attorney valid in your new state
+Create a Financial Power of Attorney for your new state

 If you still own property in your old state: confirm it's in your trust